 The PxCn bit is used to control the pin type selection.
-Here the "x" can be A and B. However, the actual available bits for each I/O Port may be different.
+Here the "x" is the Port name which can be A or B. However, the actual available bits for each I/O Port may be different.

 I/O Port Source Current Selection